Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 As mentioned earlier in this section, the $\omega$ integral is evaluated by contour deformation, picking up the contributions from the singularities of the source and of the external propagator.
 If such singularities fix $\omega \propto k$ (as it is the case for \textit{e.g.} poles or branch cuts starting at $\omega = \pm \kk$, or for the singularities introduced by the eikonal matter propagators), the $\kk$ has a finite contribution which is dominated by $\kk \sim \r^{-1}$.
 On the other hand, if the singularities lie far off in the complex plane, the $\omega$ integration gives a contribution which is exponentially suppressed as we take $\r$ large by the Fourier phase factor.

-In the following, we will focus only on the leading and subleading soft contributions, corresponding to the first term in each of the two sums in Eq.~\eqref{eq:generic_soft_expansion}.
+In the following, we will focus only on the leading and subleading soft contributions in Eq.~\eqref{eq:generic_soft_expansion}.
 We will study both terms at all orders in the coupling.
-We find that only the leading orders in the soft expansion contribute to peeling violation.
+We find that only the subleading order in the soft expansion contribute to peeling violation.
 In particular, we will see that the leading $\kk^{-1}$ contribution satisfies non-trivially the peeling conditions~\eqref{eq:sachssmooth} and that the leading term in the ultra-soft exchange region reproduces at leading order in $G$ the peeling violation~\eqref{eq:leadingpeelingviolation}, identified in Ref.~\cite{Christodoulou:2002}.

 In two-body scattering, the source is

 where the external momenta ${\bar p}_{1,2}$, \cite{Luna:2017dtq}